Explore expert tips on how to find affordable home insurance in Durham, North Carolina.

 The Zebra partners with some of the companies we write about.
 However, our content is written and reviewed by an independent team of editors and licensed insurance agents, and never influenced by our partnerships.
 Learn more about how we make money, review our editorial standards, reference our data methodology, or view a list of our partners.

 Home insurance is an important investment for any homeowner.
 Homeowners coverage protects you against fire, wind damage, and theft for your home and the contents inside it.
 Given the relatively frequent occurrence of these incidents and the sizeable cost of replacing a home, a homeowners insurance policy is a solid investment.
+The typical homeowners insurance rate in Durham, North Carolina is $104 per month.

 What you pay for homeowners insurance depends on many factors.
 This can include the overall value of your house, the value of your personal belongings, and the materials that were used when building your home.
 The location of your dwelling can also play a large role in how much you pay for home insurance.
 Some geographic areas are susceptible to perils such as hail, wildfires, pipe freezes, volcanoes, and other hazards.
 These perils can lead to more expensive homeowners insurance rates.
 Learn more info about the specifics of home insurance coverage.